semaphoreci/semaphore/docs/docs/reference/env-vars.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

-This page describes the environment variables defined by Semaphore for job environments.

-See [environment variables](../using-semaphore/jobs#environment-variables) to learn how to define variables.

 ## Semaphore variables {#semaphore-variables}

 These variables describe various aspects of Semaphore workings.